parvezronr/IoT-Thermostats/README.md

 Follow the steps to setup this project on your local:

-* Clone/Download this project.
+1.Clone/Download this project.
-* Run `bundle install` or `bundle install --local` command to install all the gems in *vendor/bundle* folder.
+2. Run `bundle install` or `bundle install --local` command to install all the gems in *vendor/bundle* folder.
-* Copy all `*.yml.sample` files in *config* folder and rename them as `*.yml` in the same folder.
+3.Copy all `*.yml.sample` files in *config* folder and rename them as `*.yml` in the same folder.
-* Rename Procfile.sample to Procfile and make sure to add desired configurations.
+4.Rename Procfile.sample to Procfile and make sure to add desired configurations.
-* Create, migrate and seed the database.
+5.Create, migrate and seed the database.
-* Run `rake swagger:docs` command to generate the API Documentation.
+6.Run `rake swagger:docs` command to generate the API Documentation.
-* Start the server using `foreman start` and hit the home page using `localhost:3000` which is default.
+7.Start the server using `foreman start` and hit the home page using `localhost:3000` which is default.
-* Make sure when swagger index page comes it has proper api-docs.json path (By default).
+8.Make sure when swagger index page comes it has proper api-docs.json path (By default).

-* Run tests using `bundle exec rspec` and make sure everything is green.
+Run tests using `bundle exec rspec` and make sure everything passed.